-My wife, Erin, and I had the opportunity to honeymoon in Hawaii.
+My wife, Erin and I had the opportunity to honeymoon in Hawaii.
 Ever since I was a young child, I’ve dreamed of climbing a breathtaking Hawaiian waterfall and jumping into the crystal clear pool below.
 Just like I’d imagined it, we found the perfect spot; however, there was a NO SWIMMING sign posted.
 Intensely excited, I reasoned that since we were not going to swim in that exact spot, we could cross the river and swim near the waterfall.
 However, when I tried to convince Erin of my brilliant logic, she refused, explaining the literal meaning of NO SWIMMING!
-Needless to say, the discussion quickly deteriorated to the point in which I said something that I’ve regretted for a long time.
+Needless to say, the discussion quickly deteriorated into a marital conflict to the point in which I said something that I’ve regretted for a long time.
 All at once, I screamed at my new bride that because of her hesitancy, the honeymoon was ruined.

-As a result of my insensitive remark, we didn’t speak for the rest of the afternoon, but decided to go to the Polynesian Center that night.
+As a result of my insensitive remark, we didn’t speak for the rest of the afternoon but decided to go to the Polynesian Center that night.
 During the program, I decided to make-up with Erin, so I put my arm around her and began rubbing her shoulder.
 After a few minutes of zero acknowledgment, I increased the seductiveness of the shoulder rub.
 As I leaned in to kiss Erin, I caught a look of horror from the woman seated next to her.
-At that moment, I realized that I was not stroking my wife’s shoulder; but instead, was seducing a total stranger.
+At that moment, I realized that I was not stroking my wife’s shoulder, but instead, was seducing a total stranger.
 Later that evening, after they both forgave me, Erin and I resolved our conflict.

 One of the few things that I can guarantee is that all families will experience conflict.
 Since conflict is a normal part of being in any relationship, learning how to resolve your problems without becoming divided is crucial.
 On our honeymoon, Erin and I almost allowed our disagreement to get the best of us; fortunately, we went through an important six-step process which enabled us to resolve our fight.